smarty/changelog/sdk/go.md

 ### Changed:

--Added a Universal lookup for the US Enrichment API SDK that returns a JSON byte slice for a lookup to a specific Dataset and/or Data Subset
+- Added a Universal lookup for the US Enrichment API SDK that returns a JSON byte slice for a lookup to a specific Dataset and/or Data Subset
--Added examples for using SendUniversalLookup
+- Added examples for using SendUniversalLookup

 ## [1.18.2] - 2024-01-30